Iacaruso-lab/AC-VC-paper/README.md

 The corresponding data will be made available after peer-review

 ## Installation
-First create a conda environment with relevant packages
+First create a conda environment

-> conda create -n paperFigures python=3.9.12 numpy=1.22.3 pandas=1.5.3 scipy=1.7.3 matplotlib=3.5.1 imageio=2.9.0 statsmodels=0.13 scikit-learn=1.0.2 jupyter seaborn
+> conda create -n paperFigures python=3.9.12

 Activate environment

 > conda activate paperFigures

-Then, run these lines to install some extra packages
+Navigate to the package folder then, run the following line to install some the relevant packages into your conda enviroment

-> pip install tqdm pynrrd mat73 opencv-python==4.7.0.68
-> pip install allensdk
+> pip install .

 You will need to install the matlab engine for python.
 The exact version to install depends on the versions of matlab and python on your system.
 See https://uk.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html for more information